vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-tracking/integrate-external-orders-vtex-tracking.md

 To do this, use the [Place fulfillment order API request](https://developers.vtex.com/docs/api-reference/marketplace-protocol-external-marketplace-orders#post-/api/fulfillment/pvt/orders).

 >❗ In order to successfully place an order on the platform, you must have products already registered in your VTEX [catalog](https://help.vtex.com/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ#) and make sure they are available in the platform's [inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#).
-For this purpose, it may be a good idea to [set infinite inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#inventory-table-fields).
+For this purpose, it may be a good idea to [set unlimited inventory](https://help.vtex.com/en/tutorial/inventory-management--tutorials_139).

 >⚠️ The field `marketplaceServicesEndpoint` is required, but not necessarily applicable in the context of integrating orders to VTEX Tracking.
 Because of this, you may send it with a mock value not corresponding with a real working endpoint, such as `https://exampleseller.marketplaceservices.com`.